Dragoon-Lab/LaitsV3/documentation/logs-structure.md

 *	`tId` – An auto-incremented integer that uniquely identifies each log event.
 *	`SessionId` – foreign key.
 *	`method` can be one of the following:
-	*	`start-workflow` send session ID to the server as well as the user name and section and major mode.
+	*	`start-session` send session ID to the server as well as the user name and section and major mode.
 Normally, it will also include the problem name and the author name for custom problems.
 This will create an entry in the `session` table.
 	* `open-problem` - Client asks for the problem from the server or opens a local file.
 The message will include problem name and possibly section name and author name for custom problems.
 	*	`client-message` - java/javascript exceptions and warnings.
 Messages associated with the dragoon code itself.
 	*	`ui-action` - Actions taken by the user on the interface, such as clicking on a menu or moving a node on the canvas, that are not problem-solving steps.
 We will not log keystrokes or mouse events but a level above it.
 Like switch tabs and open node editor, values added to the node editor *et cetera*.